Curves on K3 surfaces: Existence of curves

-We will use Theorem \ref{thm: nodal curves} in the Regeneration Theorem \ref{thm: regeneration} as follows.
+The existence of curves as in Theorem \ref{thm: appendix} will be used in the Regeneration Theorem \ref{thm: regeneration} as follows.
 Fixing $L, C\in \Lambda$ such that $L$ is ample on a general K3 surface $X\in M_{\Lambda,\CC}$, we want to show that there are nodal rational curves in $|NL - C|$ for $N$ sufficiently large.
 When $\det(\Lambda)$ is even, this is true as long as $NL-C$ is big and nef.
 When $\det(\Lambda)$ is odd, this is true if $(N-2) L - C$ is big and nef since we can write

 which satisfies the condition A2 in the theorem.
-In either case, we can find a nodal rational curve in $|NL-C|$ by Theorem \ref{thm: nodal curves} as long as we take $N$ sufficiently large.
+In either case, we can find a rational curve in $|NL-C|$ by Theorem \ref{thm: appendix} as long as we take $N$ sufficiently large.

-\begin{Remark} Note that condition A2 above is necessary in the odd determinant case as the following example shows.
-Consider $X$ a Jacobian elliptic K3 surface with lattice considered by Bryan--Leung, generated by $C$ and $F$.
+\begin{Remark} Note that condition A2 in Theorems \ref{thm: appendix} and \ref{thm: nodal curves} is necessary in the odd determinant case as the following example shows.
+Let $X$ be a Jacobian elliptic K3 surface with lattice considered by Bryan--Leung, generated by $C$ and $F$.
 Then $C+nF$ is ample for $n\geq3$ but every curve in the linear system $|C+nF|$ is reducible.
 In other words there is no integral rational curve in $|C+nF|$.
 On the other hand, there are rational curves in $|3(C+nF)|$. \end{Remark}